 Communicating with you

 We promise that we will only use your Personal Information to contact you with emails, newsletters and information about FGDP(UK) West of Scotland, our events and activities.
-There is a professional requirement for you to undertake CPD to enhance your day-to-day practise to benefit patients so we will send emails to you and add information to our websites to alert you to what can be considered legitimate opportunities to engage with CPD-compliant events and courses.
+There is a professional requirement for you to undertake CPD to enhance your day-to-day practice to benefit patients so we will send emails to you and add information to our websites to alert you to what can be considered legitimate opportunities to engage with CPD-compliant events and courses.

 Your name and email address will be stored securely with our email provider MailChimp on servers in the United States.
 MailChimp may not supply this information to third parties unless there is a legal obligation to do so.